AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ## Navigation

-This section explains how to draw the chart with certain navigation settings.
+This section explains how to draw a Gantt chart with certain navigation settings – with items expanded or collapsed, timeline scrolled, etc.

 **Please note that all the methods listed here work only after the chart is drawn.**